 During 2019, the Fridays for Future movement (FfF) gained substantial prominence around the globe through its school strikes and demonstrations.
 Its demands for world leaders to take the climate crisis more seriously appeared to generate significant political traction, particularly in Western Europe (Haunss & Sommer, 2020; Pollex & Soßdorf, 2023).
 For example, a large number of German municipalities responded directly to FfF's demands to declare 'climate emergencies' and embrace more collaborative approaches to policymaking (Haupt et al., 2023b; Appendix 1).
 Given that many of these cities were not particularly ambitious in terms of climate mitigation prior to 2019 (Otto et al., 2021), and public bodies in the country are generally characterised as hierarchical Weberian bureaucracies (Kuhlmann et al., 2021), we can see how FfF during 2019 may have contributed to significant changes in both local climate policy and policymaking approaches in many German cities.
 However, we currently lack a comprehensive assessment of its impact, and the reasons why it may have been more successful in some places than others.
 How much did FfF change local policymaking processes and climate policy outputs, and how and why might its influence have varied from city to city?
-The fact that FfF's activities came to quite an abrupt halt in early 2020 due to the COVID pandemic enables us to
+The fact that FfF's activities came to quite an abrupt halt in early 2020 due to the COVID pandemic enables us to focus on its impact during this fairly short time period, and also draw some broader conclusions around the factors that may contribute towards social movements exerting different degrees of influence over political decision-making.

-CONTACT Peter Eckersley 🔯 Peter.Eckersley@ntu.ac.uk 🔁 Newton Building, Shakespeare Street, Nottingham NG1 4BU, UK Supplemental data for this article can be accessed online at https://doi.org/10.1080/1523908X.2025.2466821.
-This article has been corrected with minor changes.
-These changes do not impact the academic content of the article.
+CONTACT Peter Eckersley 2 Peter.Eckersley@ntu.ac.uk Newton Building, Shakespeare Street, Nottingham NG1 4BU, UK Supplemental data for this article can be accessed online at https://doi.org/10.1080/1523908X.2025.2466821.